EDVTAZ/MLMR/README.md

   - if not successful, maybe a page is missing so let's try to match with the next original
 - if there is no match up to a range, move on to the next translation image
 - whenever there is a match, check if there were translation images that were skipped this way, and backtrack them to be inserted in order backwards without doing any matching

+Other than serving the code the site is completely offline, all of the above is done in the browser and the images are stored in IndexedDB.
+Currently the wasm memory is fixed at 1024MB, so it should work on mobile devices as well - although it does take longer, and graceful continuation from an interrupted import is not implemented yet.
+I test with around 190 mostly black and white images, so it should be able to handle a full volume in one go in most cases without running out of memory.

 For testing currently there is a setup with playwright that does imports with 3 different configurations and compares the outcomes to the previous version.
 This is done by logging the exact homography matrixes used and diffing to a known good output.